tkrotoff/famfamfam_flags_rails/README.md

 ## Usage

-The icons are packages under the +famfamfam-flags+ directory.
+The icons are packages under the `famfamfam-flags` directory.
 So to use them in your view templates write the following:

     <%= image_tag 'famfamfam-flags/fr.png' %>